 You won’t notice us.
 But we’re always here in the background.
 Making sure you have everything you need.
 Helping you focus.
 Calmly supporting the every day.
-Uncommon People is a series to introduce you to the people who help make Uncommon thrive each and every day.
+Uncommon People is a series to introduce you to the people who help make Uncommon office spaces thrive each and every day.
 Get to know us…

 Can you please introduce yourself, tell us your name and your role at Uncommon?